Prepare For Your Next Gun Control Debate

 Has murder really gone down in Australia Since Their Gun Ban?

 In 1996, Australia implemented its buyback program.
 Well, “buyback” is a misnomer.
-People don't like mentioning that it was a mandatory program.
-“You will turn in your , but we'll be nice and pay you something for them.”
+People don’t like mentioning that it was a mandatory program.
+“You will turn in your guns, but we’ll be nice and pay you something for them.”
 Estimates indicate that this program collected somewhere between 650,000 and one million guns.
 Sounds great, right?
 Considering there were around 2.5 and five million guns to start with, the buyback only netted somewhere between a third and a fifth of the guns on the street.
 So, just to be clear, the “gun ban” left somewhere between 65 and 80 percent of all guns in circulation.

 So, what did the buyback accomplish?
 Proponents point to “gun homicide” and “gun suicide” reductions.
 Hmm.
 It’s almost as if it’s worse to be killed with a gun rather than some other method.
 In fact, over the six years after the buyback, overall homicide didn’t change.
 Additionally, in two of those years, homicide went up.
 The other fact often left out of the debate is that “gun homicide” was already declining before the ban.